 The Woodlands, Texas is a fun place to spend a weekend with lots of options for things to do including excellent golf, upscale shopping, lakes and boating, kayaking, biking, and much more.
 Along I-45 just north of Houston, The Woodlands is easy to get to from just about anywhere in Texas.
 The weekend is focused on staying and playing at or near The Woodlands Mall.

-For accommodations for a weekend at The Woodlands, consider staying at the Marriott on the Woodlands Waterway - you can park your car when you arrive and never need it again - walk out your door and within a minute or so you can be enjoying the music at Mitchell Pavilion, shopping, jogging on biking on the trails, jumping on water taxi, or sitting on the waterway sipping a cold beer and munching on some good appetizers.
-Or check into the Woodlands Resort & Conference Center for good rooms, multiple restaurants, great pools, tennis, and 3 18 hole championship golf courses.
-It's is just 5 minutes from the Mall - read our review of The Woodlands Resort.
-If you're traveling in your RV or want to stay in a small cabin, check out Rayford Crossing - it is also very close to The Woodlands and one of the best RV parks in Texas - read our review of Rayford Crossing RV Resort.
+For accommodations for a weekend at The Woodlands, consider staying on the Woodlands Waterway.
+You can park your car when you arrive and never need it again – walk out your door and within a minute or so you can be enjoying the music at Mitchell Pavilion, shopping, jogging on biking on the trails, jumping on water taxi, or sitting on the waterway sipping a cold beer and munching on some good appetizers.
+If you’re traveling in your RV or want to stay in a small cabin, check out Rayford Crossing – it is also very close to The Woodlands and one of the best RV parks in Texas – read our review of Rayford Crossing RV Resort.

 Here is a list of some of the things to see and do when you visit The Woodlands:

 Play any of the several excellent golf courses in the area – some of our favorites include: Panther Trails, Augusta Pines, Tour 18, and High Meadow Ranch.
 Find some choices and read reviews on The Woodlands Golf Map.